Best Pubs with Rooms in North Wales

 As welcoming as possible, whether for parents with pushchairs and little ones, or for guests with extra accessibility needs, find information about additional facilities on each of our inns' access statement.

 We understand pets are part of the family.
-That's why all our inns are pet friendly with designated dog friendly rooms and areas within our dining and bar areas.
+That's why all our inns are dog friendly with designated dog friendly rooms and areas within our dining and bar areas.